 Are we able to do a telemedicine appointment if the child and parent are not in the state of Georgia and the child becomes ill ?

 Yes, during COVID, many states have waived the requirement and are allowing telehealth if you have a valid license in at least one state.
 Click here for more.

-Can a physician take call from their home?
+Can a physician take a call from their home?

 Yes, restrictions have been lifted during the public health emergency.

-Is it necessary to add start and stop times of you bill based on MDM?
+Is it necessary to add start and stop times if you bill based on MDM?

 Yes, one of the requirements for any telehealth visit is to document a start and stop time regardless of medical decision making (MDM).
 You can use the following template to prompt you to document correctly (cut and paste to your EMR)